adamheins/CppADCodeGenEigenPy-dynamics-example/README.md

 # (which is shared object .so file)
 make model
 ```
+If you get an error about not being able to find an Eigen header, you may have
+to change the path to the Eigen include directory in the Makefile.

 Install required Python dependencies (note that Python 3 is expected):
 ```